 There are exciting opportunities for students to attend placements at facilities in rural or remote towns.
-Most of the rural and remote sites have free accommodation provided onsite.
-This can be a great opportunity for people who don't drive as they can then organise public transport via a bus trip to the town and stay onsite for the duration of their placement.
+Most of the rural and remote sites have accommodation provided onsite or in the town by SQRH.
+This can be a great opportunity for people who don't drive as they can then organise public transport via a bus trip to the town and stay locally for the duration of their placement.
+There may be a cost associated at some sites (\$75 per week at present).